daltonypng/vim-vine/README.md

 # vim-vine

-Neovim plugin to use daltonypng/vine-finder
+Neovim plugin to use with [vine-finder](https://github.com/daltonypng/vine-finder)

 ## sugested keymappings